-'the Trust', 'we' and 'our' means the Vale Academy Trust
+'The Trust', We' and 'Our' refers to the Cambrian Learning Trust.

-For the purpose of this document, Parent refers to:
+Parent refers to:

-- All natural parents, whether married or not - Any person who has parental responsibility for a child or young person - Any person who has care of a child or young person (i.e, lives with and looks after the child)
+- Any person who has parental responsibility for a child / young person - Any person who has care of a child / young person (i.e. lives with and looks after the child/young person)